Watermark

 Watermark types

-Overlay watermarks are visual symbols or text added superficially to the content as a post-processing technique.
-They can be added by generators or assigned by platforms for the content is seen.
+• Overlay watermarks are visual symbols or text added superficially to the content as a post-processing technique.
+They can be added automatically by the generative engine, or by the platforms where the content is uploaded.
 Overlay watermarks are not integrated into the structure of the content and can therefore be easily removed.

-Steganographic watermarks embeds patterns into the content that are imperceptible to humans.
+• Steganographic watermarks embed patterns into the content that are imperceptible to humans.
 These might include subtle changes to pixels in video and images, additional spaces in text, or slight note changes in audio files.
-While slightly better protected than overlay watermarks, these can be masked intentionally or by bad actors through small changes to the file such as adding a gaussian blur.
+While slightly better protected than overlay watermarks, these can be masked intentionally or by bad actors through small changes to the file such as adding a Gaussian blur.

-Machine learning watermarks user a new approach that relies on machine learning models to add a distinct key to the content that can only be read by other models.
-This is the process Meta is using in their SynthID approach.
+• Machine learning watermarks use a new approach that relies on machine learning models to add a distinct key to the content that can only be read by other models.
+This is the process Google is using in their SynthID approach.
 They are stronger than the first two types, but can be degraded as the image is modified.

 Compared to content provenance